Cyphrme/Coze/docs/proposals/base64.md

-The Coze would be smaller if base64 was used.
+Coze would be smaller if base64 was used.
 The following is 235 characters.

 ```json
 {